Life

 © J. Francois Barnard - 29 October 2020

-Today, I completed the courses Introduction to Health Psychology, Introduction to Sociology, and Programming Fundamentals - the last three I needed to complete the required 120 credits for my Bachelor's in Science Business Administration degree (BSBA).
+Today, I completed the courses Introduction to Health Psychology, Introduction to Sociology, and Programming Fundamentals, which were the last three I needed to fulfil the required 120 credits for my Bachelor of Science in Business Administration (BSBA) degree.

 But there were difficult days.
 Any journey has its ups and downs, and this journey was no different.
 The most challenging part is when your peers assess your work harshly while you know it is worth more.